 We all want our pup to enjoy obedience lessons, but still want them to retain what we teach them.
-Whistles are a great way to train your dog because they have high frequency noise that dogs can hear, but we can’t.
+Whistle-training your pup is a great activity to ensure their obedience.
+They high-pitch sound instills a consistency for your pup to understand and follow.
+After-all, yelling their name does not always work, especially over long-distance.
+Whistle-training is optimal for herding and hunting pups, or really just any dog needing a new activity.
 To give you a better look at the benefits of whistle training, we’ve included helpful information about dog whistles below.

-We’ll provide you with how they work, how to train your pup, and the safety of whistle training.
-We will also tell you about our top dog whistle.
+We will provide you with how they work, how to train your pup, and the safety of whistle training.
+We will also tell you about our top dog whistle choices from Acme Specialty Whistles.
 The more you know about training practices for your dog, the better you can decide what will keep your companion healthy, safe, and happy.
-If your currently on the prowl for a dog whistle, check out our review for our recommended product, the Acme Dog Whistle 210.5.
+If your currently on the prowl for a dog whistle, these top three choices from Acme Specialty Whistles are some of the best and most affordable on the market.

 How Does a Dog Whistle Work?